rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 -   The `ANSWERS` section displays one record with an IP address of 212.64.133.165 and a TTL of 279 seconds (4 minutes 39 seconds).
--   The `AUTHORITY RECORDS` section specifies the name servers that correspond to the domain
+-   The `AUTHORITY RECORDS` section specifies the name servers that correspond to the domain.
--   The `ADDITIONAL RECORDS` section lists A records for the name servers listed in the authority records section
+-   The `ADDITIONAL RECORDS` section lists A records for the name servers that are listed in the authority records section.

-So from this response, you can see that the name server being used by the client computer will reuse the same A record for **rackspace.co.uk** for the next 4 minutes and 39 seconds.
-If you were to run the same command on the authoritative name server you would see what the current maximum TTL for the record is.
+This response shows that the name server that the client computer uses will reuse the same A record for **rackspace.co.uk** for the next 4 minutes and 39 seconds.
+If you run the same command on the authoritative name server, you see the current maximum TTL for the record.